Graduate Admissions

 The normative time to complete the program is 5 years.
 The department offers both the M.A. and Ph.D. degrees, and all students are expected to complete program requirements at both levels.
 You may review our Current Graduate Students page to review the normative timeline and requirements for our program.

-UCLA does not currently accept exception requests to waive the English Language Requirement outside of the exemption criteria listed on UCLA’s Graduate Division website.
-You will need to take and submit test scores for the TOEFL/IELTS with your graduate program application.
+UCLA does not accept exception requests to waive the English Language Requirement for applicants who do not hold a bachelor’s degree or higher from an accredited university located in the United States or in another country where English is the sole language of instruction according to the World Higher Education Database.
+You will need to take and submit TOEFL or IELTS test scores with your graduate program application.

 3. Where can I find more information on the graduate application fee waiver?

 Please review the University’s fee deferral and waiver requirements and the “Fee Waivers” section in the Admissions FAQs for eligibility requirements and required documentation.
-All required documentation outlined in the policy must be uploaded to the fee waiver/deferral section of the online application for a request to be considered.
+Please do not send documents or waiver/deferral requests via email to the department.
+All required documentation outlined in the policy must be uploaded to the “Fee Waiver” section of the UCLA application for a request to be considered.
 If you qualify for multiple deferral or waiver types, only one request type should be selected to prevent any technical issues with the fee deferral/waiver review.

 4. If I do not meet the criteria for a fee deferral or waiver, can I submit an exception to the department?

-Unfortunately, the university does not accept exceptions to the criteria for fee waivers.
-These are set at the university level, and individual graduate programs/departments cannot waive this for you.
+Unfortunately, the university does not accept exceptions to the criteria for fee waivers or deferrals.
+These are set at the university level.
+Our department does not grant individual fee waivers or deferrals if eligibility is not met or for reasons outside the University’s policy.